2486 Pruden Blvd. Suffolk, VA 23434

 Orthodontic treatment

-Overcrowded teeth affected by malocclusion, also known as tooth misalignment, may require the extraction of one tooth to make space for remaining teeth.
+Overcrowded teeth affected by malocclusion, also known as tooth misalignment, may require the extraction of one tooth to make space for the remaining teeth.
 Tooth extraction treatment is needed for more severe cases of malocclusion and overcrowding.
 Then, patients can undergo orthodontic care.

 Wisdom tooth extraction

-The wisdom teeth are also known as third molars, and are the last teeth to emerge.
+The wisdom teeth are also known as third molars and are the last teeth to emerge.
 Impacted wisdom teeth occur when the teeth do not have enough room to emerge.
 This can cause pain and even infection.
 We suggest that patients with painful wisdom teeth receive tooth extraction treatment.

 Remove Wisdom Teeth in Suffolk, Virginia